nutanix-japan/Karbon_Monitoring_Logging_Material/docs/connect/connect.md

 title: Installing Grafana in Karbon
 ---

-In this exercise we will install Grafana into the same `ntnx-system` namespace using Helm.
-If you haven't got Helm deployed use these :ref:`_helm` instructions to deploy it in your Linux Mint VM
+In this exercise we will install Grafana into the same ``ntnx-system`` namespace using Helm.
+If you haven't got Helm deployed use these [instructions](../appendix/helm.md) to deploy it in your Linux Mint VM

 ## Overview

-1. Create a Linux Mint VM (If one is not deployed already please use the instructions here :ref:`linuxmint_tools_vm` to deploy one)
+1. Create a Linux Mint VM (If one is not deployed already please use the instructions here  to deploy one)
 2. Connect to Linux Mint VM and install kubectl tool
 3. Access you Karbon page and download KUBECONFIG file to Linux Mint VM
-4. Install Grafana into `ntnx-system` namespace
+4. Install Grafana into ``ntnx-system`` namespace

 ## Connect to your LinuxMintVM

-1. Logon to your LinuxMint VM console as `nutanix` user (default password) and open terminal
+1. Logon to your LinuxMint VM console as ``nutanix`` user (default password) and open terminal.

-    !!!note
+    !!!info
-           If you are using your PC/Mac you can also ssh/putty to your LinuxMint VM
+           If you are using your PC/Mac you can also ssh/putty to your Linux Tools VM

     ```bash
     ssh -l nutanix <LinuxMint VM IP address>